sullyandro/ARTICLE_QRA_CMIP6_2023/README.md

 to persistent summer extreme weather events in the Northern Hemisphere.
 We compare results of high emission scenarios from CMIP5 and CMIP6 climate projections, using a previously developed fingerprint-based semi-empirical approach to project future occurrence of QRA events based on a QRA index derived from the zonally averaged surface temperature field.

+Routines and main data for the article production.

 ### Organizational structure of codes and data